thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

     sudo su - deploy
     cd elmo
-    nvm use # v8.12 or higher only git pull
+    nvm use # v8.12 or higher only

+Make a backup of your database:

+    mkdir -p tmp
+    pg_dump elmo_production > tmp/VERSION-dump.sql # Replace VERSION with current version (pre upgrade).
+    ls -l tmp

+Ensure that the dump file you created has non-zero size by looking in the directory listing.

+Now, pull the latest code:

+    git pull

 If you want to upgrade to a particular version of ELMO, then try: